Quicr/quicr-protocol-spec/protocol.md

 ## Fragmentation and Reassembly

 Application data may need to be fragmented to fit the underlying transport packet size requirements.
-QuicR protocol is responsbile for performing necessary fragmentation and reassembly.
+QuicR protocol is responsible for performing necessary fragmentation and reassembly.
 Each fragment needs to be small enough to send in a single transport packet.
 The low order bit is also a Last Fragment Flag to know the number of Fragments.
-The upper bits are used as a fragment counter with the frist fragment starting at 1.
+The upper bits are used as a fragment counter with the first fragment starting at 1.
-The `FRAGMENT_ID` with in the `PUBLISH` message identfies the individual fragments.
+The `FRAGMENT_ID` with in the `PUBLISH` message identifies the individual fragments.